-This proposed Budget illustrates how the County remains focused on making all our communities attractive and vibrant places to live, work and visit.
-As you will see in the attached detail, this will be accomplished through strategic investments in staff, materials, facilities, equipment, and our partner agencies and community organizations.
+Sullivan County is growing in population, jobs and opportunity, and County government remains committed to making all our communities attractive and vibrant places to live, work and visit.
+As you will see in the attached detail, this will be accomplished through strategic and innovative investments in staff, materials, facilities and equipment.